telerik/document-processing-docs/knowledge-base/insert-html-content-into-pdf-tablecell-radpdfprocessing.md

 1. **Export the HTML Content to PDF Format**: Use the RadWordsProcessing's [PdfFormatProvider]({%slug radwordsprocessing-formats-and-conversion-pdf-pdfformatprovider%}) to convert the `RadFlowDocument` into PDF format.

-1. **Convert the exported PDF content to an Image**: Use the RadPdfProcessing's [PdfFormatProvider]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}) to import the exported HTML content to [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) and the [SkiaImageFormatProvider]({%slug radpdfprocessing-formats-and-conversion-image-using-skiaimageformatprovider%}) to export the PDF pages to images.
+1. **Convert the exported PDF content to an Image**: Use the RadPdfProcessing's [PdfFormatProvider]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}) to import the PDF-converted HTML content to [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) and the [SkiaImageFormatProvider]({%slug radpdfprocessing-formats-and-conversion-image-using-skiaimageformatprovider%}) to export the PDF pages to images.

-1. **Insert the exported Images into the PDF TableCell**: Use RadPdfProcessing's [FixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}) to create or edit a PDF document and insert the converted PDF images into the desired [TableCell]({%slug radpdfprocessing-editing-tablecell%}).
+1. **Insert the exported Images into the PDF TableCell**: Use RadPdfProcessing's [FixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}) to create the main PDF document with a table and insert the converted PDF images into the desired [TableCell]({%slug radpdfprocessing-editing-tablecell%}).

 ### Inserting HTML Content as PDF